 Items of property, equipment and vehicles are measured at cost less accumulated depreciation and impairment losses (refer to note 3g(ii)).
 Cost includes expenditure directly attributable to the acquisition of the asset.
 Such assets are recognised/derecognised by the Foundation on the date it commits to purchase/sell each item.
-Gains and losses on disposal of an item of property, equipment and vehicles, are determined by comparing the proceeds from the disposal with the carrying amount of property, equipment and vehicles and are recognised on a net basis in the statement of surplus or deficit and comprehensive income.
+Gains and losses on disposal of an item of property, equipment and vehicles, are determined by comparing the proceeds from the disposal with the carrying amount of property, equipment and vehicles and are recognised on a net basis in the statement of surplus or deficit and comprehensive income. (ii) Depreciation motor vehicles 6 - 7 years

-(ii) Depreciation

-Depreciation is charged to the statement of surplus or deficit and comprehensive income on a straight-line basis over the estimated useful lives of each item of property, equipment and vehicles from the date they are (acquired and are ready for use.
+Depreciation is charged to the statement of surplus or deficit and comprehensive income on a straight-line basis over the estimated useful lives of each item of property, equipment and vehicles from the date they are acquired and are ready for use.
 Land is not depreciated.
 The estimated useful lives in the current and comparative periods are as follows:

-- > buildings

-leasehold improvements

-40 years
+buildings 40 years

-5 10 years
+leasehold improvements 5 - 10 years

-- > office furniture and equipment

-3 10 years
+office furniture and equipment 3 - 10 years

-- > motor vehicles

-6 7 years